 17th of June – Iceland’s National Day

-Observed throughout the country, the National Day is packed with parades, candy floss, speeches, and musical acts.
+Observed throughout the country, National Day is packed with parades, candy floss, speeches, and musical acts.
 Make sure to join the party downtown!

 The Swamp Soccer Tournament – Mýrarboltinn

-The first weeked of the month of August is reserved for swamp football at the European championship in Swamp soccer in Isafjordur.
+The first weekend of the month of August is reserved for swamp football at the European championship in Swamp soccer in Isafjordur.
 This is also the shopkeeper’s weekend with a national holiday on the following Monday.

 The participants dress in funny costumes, and big dances are held during the evenings.

 Guesthouses, B&Bs, and Apartments